GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-59/index.md

-  With Chrome 59, you can run Chrome in an automated environment without a user interface or peripherals; notifications on macOS are shown directly by the native macOS notification system; you can now capture full resolution photos with the image capture API, and there’s plenty more!
+  With Chrome 59, you can run Chrome in an automated environment without a user interface or peripherals; notifications on macOS are shown directly by the native macOS notification system; you can now capture full resolution photos with the image capture API, and there's plenty more!
 layout: 'layouts/blog-post.njk'
 date: 2017-05-31
 authors: